dpengineering/dpea-odrive/docs/faq/faq.md

     motor will move as fast as it can as opposed to having a smooth acceleration.
     * As a last result, you can also change the margin of error/tolerance that the controller uses to determine if your motor is too fast by accessing `odrvX.axisX.controller.config.vel_limit_tolerance`.
+* `[LEGACY_PROTOCOL] previous endpoint operation still not sent` and `libfibre` error
+  * These errors usually show up when you are communicating with the odrive over multiple threads.
+  * The odrive is happiest when there is only one thread communicating with it.
+Please refrain from having multiple threads writing to or reading from the odrive.
+This applies if you have one thread checking GPIO while also running a thread which sets the motor velocities.